-UPVC, also known as Unplasticized Polyvinyl Chloride, is a low-maintenance building material used as a substitute for painted wood, mostly for window frames and sills when installing double glazing in new buildings, or to replace older single glazed windows.
-It has many other uses including fascia, and siding or weatherboarding.
+UPVC, which stands for Unplasticized Polyvinyl Chloride, is a low-maintenance building material used as a substitute for painted wood, mostly for window frames and sills when installing double glazing in new buildings, or to replace older single glazed windows.
+UPVC is lightweight, strong and low maintenance making it a popular choice for homeowners.
+It has many other uses beyond windows including fascia, and siding or weatherboarding.
 The same material has almost entirely replaced the use of cast iron for plumbing and drainage, being used for waste pipes, drain pipes, guttering and downpipes.
 These products are often referred to collectively in the home improvement industry as “Roofline“.

 What is good to know, is that UPVC is a cheaper alternative to expensive hardwood timber and aluminium.
 It is a popular material due to its durability and it being a cost-effective option.
 It can also be known as PVC and PVCU.